cell-5/one-click-hugo-cms/site/content/values/_index.md

 title: "Values"
 image: /img/values.jpg
 text: >
-    We take our values seriously.
-We can tell you stories about how our actions reflect our values, and what influenced us to form them.
-They are most useful to help remind us when we go off track, and to help filter [the people](/people) and [the clients](/clients) we choose to work with.
+    Each big decision we make as an organization, is measured against these values, especially to filter [the people](/people) and [the clients](/clients) we work with.
 values:
   - heading: "Take action, over deliberation"
     text: >